Ferndale, Michigan: History

-Ferndale utilizes the council-manager form of government, and is governed by a city council consisting of a mayor and four council members.
-The city council appoints a city manager, who manages the day-to-day operations of the city.
-The current mayor of Ferndale is Melanie Piana.
-Current city council members are Raylon Leaks-May, who is also Mayor Pro Tem, Greg Pawlica, Kat Bruner-James and Laura Mikulski.
-The current city manager is Joseph Gacioch.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.88 sqmi, all land.

 Ferndale is adjacent to the cities of Detroit to the south, Oak Park to the west, Hazel Park to the east, Pleasant Ridge to the north, Royal Oak Township to the southwest, and Royal Oak to the north.

 Ferndale is bordered to the south by 8 Mile Road, to the north (west of Woodward Avenue) by Oakridge Street, and (east of Woodward Avenue) by 10 Mile Road and I-696.
 To the west it is bordered by Republic Street (south of Nine Mile Road), and Hyland Street (north of Nine Mile).
 To the east it is bordered by West End, Pilgrim Street, and Lennox Street.